marcusv77/marcusv77/README.md

 ## About.ts

 ### console.log("About me");
 Hello everybody, my name is **`Marcus Fernandes`** and this is my github.
-I am currently studying Computer Science at the [Federal University of Ouro Preto](https://ufop.br/), where I participate in the scientific initiation project ([CRIC](https://database.cric.com.br/)) with the theme "Digital image processing applied to the evaluation of cells in Pap smears", it's a basis for publicly storing data of cell images cervical cancer in order to support the analysis of cervical cancer in the Pap smear.
+I'm an intern in Software Engineering at [SYDLE](https://www.sydle.com/) and I'm currently studying Computer Science at the [Federal University of Ouro Preto](https://ufop.br/), where I participate in the scientific initiation project ([CRIC](https://database.cric.com.br/)) with the theme "Digital image processing applied to the evaluation of cells in Pap smears", it's a basis for publicly storing data of cell images cervical cancer in order to support the analysis of cervical cancer in the Pap smear.

-In addition to graduating and research student, I also dedicate my time to the financial market and to the development of web and mobile applications, working in a full stack way, whether for personal or freelance projects with the most diverse themes.
+In addition to being an undergraduate, intern and research student, I also dedicate my time to the financial market (buy & hold) and the development of web and mobile applications, working on a full stack for projects with a wide range of themes.

 Browse my repositories and see a little more about [my projects](https://github.com/marcusv77?tab=repositories).